 What is employee monitoring software?

-Employee monitoring software is a means of tracking employees through a variety of different methods.
-This allows those in administrative positions to monitor and supervise all their employee computers from a central location.
-Employee monitoring software is typically deployed over a number of different devices and allows for a centralized viewing of data and features via one networked PC.
+Employee monitoring software is a type of software that allows managers and other designated administrators to monitor and supervise employee computer activity from a central location.
+Employee monitoring software is typically deployed over a number of different devices and supports centralized viewing of data and features via one networked PC.

-Using this software, those in supervisory positions can automatically monitor what employees are working on or what software and websites have been used and visited on the company’s computers.
+Using this software, those in supervisory positions can monitor what employees are working on or what software and websites have been used and visited on company computers.
 Some can also identify and categorize if the software or the website in question falls within a deemed “productive” or “unproductive” category.
-This can provide those wishing to track employee productivity with a simplified, organized view of their daily history, allowing them to make decisions or determinations based on how much time is spent on a task or assignment by an employee.

 How does employee monitoring software work?